Hey, I just put up another quick video on the Exercises For Injuries Facebook fan page. You can check out the quick workout here.

 Lie down on your stomach on the stability ball, with your hands touching the sides of your head.
 Put your feet against the wall.
 Arch your back slowly and then lower down slowly to the ball.
 Repeat the movement.
 This exercise targets the lower back extensors and glutes.

 Back Extension From Stability Ball

-Perform one set of 5 reps in a smooth, controlled movement, with a good stop of 1 to 2 seconds at the end.
+Perform one set of 5 reps in a smooth, controlled movement, with a good stop of 1 to 2 seconds in the end.
 The intensity is light.
 If you want to increase the intensity of the exercise, you can use some external resistance like dumbbells or a plate.

 This exercise works on the posterior chain; working on the low back and midback muscles and working on the glutes and hamstrings areas.
 Having a good and strong posterior chain helps overcome and prevent back pain.